 1. During a pre-launch testing period

-One technique that can help you get your course off the ground is to pre-sell your course before you do an official launch.
+One technique that can help you get your course off the ground is to pre-sell your online course before you do an official launch.
 You can do this even if your course isn’t ready yet, with the understanding that your students will get access to your course as soon as it is released.
 You can even involve them in shaping the content of your course as you create it by asking for their input before you create each lesson.

 This is often called a “beta-launch” and it’s common practice to tell your students that this is what you are doing.
 With this approach, your students will often be more forgiving of your course content and delivery since they know that you are going to increase the quality (and price) of your course over time.